 Registration fee for $500 ticket: $10.99

 Whova conference registration software can be so cost-effective because it is bundled with the Whova event app.
-The Whova app won the Best Event App award because of its multifaceted mobile brochure and the ability of boosting audience participation and attendee networking.
+The Whova app won the Best Event App award because of its multifaceted mobile brochure and the ability to boost audience participation and attendee networking.
 Check out Whova’s time-saving management tools included in the bundle: name badges, event check-in, website builder, session capacity management and attendance tracking, live poll, and more.

 Cons: If you expect fewer than 50 attendees, or if your event is a wedding or party, Whova may not be a good fit.